ivotron/varsys16/main.md

 methodology (Section IV) to the targets.
 We then study the effects of this reduction by executing a variety of benchmarks on the same platforms (_Section V.C_).

+## Hardware Setup

+The list of servers used in our study is shown in Table 1.
+The reason for selecting a relatively old machine as our baseline is two-folded.
+First, by picking an old machine we ensure that all the target machines, when unconstrained in CPU bandwidth, can outperform the base machine in every test of stress-ng.
+In other words, the base machine serves as a lower-common denominator that all the targets can match or surpass.
+Secondly, having an old computer as part of the our study resembles the scenario that many researchers face while trying to reproduce results found in the literature.
+In this case, we recreate a hypothetical situation where 5 researchers (one per each machine) try to replicate a study done somewhere between 2007-2009 (using a machine model from 2006).

 \begin{table}[ht]
 \caption{Components of base and target machines used in our study.
 All